finegeometer/four-dimensions/README.md

+A four-dimensional game.

+# Status

+This currently only has a renderer.

+It does not do exactly what I want; see problem below.

+If I solve that problem, I will probably turn this into an actual game.

+If I don't, I will probably abandon this project.

 # Controls

 You must click the screen to lock the pointer before mouse controls will work.

 Look left/right: Move mouse left/right

 Look up/down: Move mouse up/down

 Look ana/kata: Scroll up/down

 Move forward/backward: W/S keys

 Move left/right: A/D keys

 Move up/down: Space/Shift keys

 Move ana/kata: Q/E keys

 Rotate 3D screen left/right: left/right arrow keys

 Rotate 3D screen up/down: up/down arrow keys

 # Problem: 1D vs 2D textures